Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 - omniverseChainId: The omniverse chain id is set for all public chains, namely each chain will have a unique omniverse chain id.
 Currently, you can set any id the this field, just keep it unique in the configuration.
 - coolingDown: Cooling down time, the interval between two omniverse transactions, just let what it is if you use local nodes.
 - chainId: The field is the EVM chain id, so it is only used when the chain type is `EVM`.
+- chainName: The chain name you assign to the chain.

 We have configured this file for this demonstration, so you do not need to change it.